avanzosc/mrp-addons/mrp_usability/README.rst

    :alt: License: AGPL-3

 =============
-Mrp usability
+MRP Usability
 =============

-* On new shortcut in manufacturing orders form, to movements to consume.
+This modules improves the usability of Manufacturing by:

+* Adding a smartbutton to access directly to consumed product lines.
+* Making visible quantity fields, in production orders and workorders:

+  * To Produce
+  * Produced
+  * Remaining

 Bug Tracker